 FHWA-HEP-06-009 - Although English is the predominant language spoken in this country, the 2000 Census estimated that 17.9 percent of the Nation's population spoke a language other than English at home.
 It is Federal Highway Administration policy to provide "meaningful access" to transportation decisionmaking to all affected and interested people.
 Executive Order 13166, Improving Access to Services for Persons with Limited English Proficiency, requires this outreach include people of limited English proficiency.
 Combined with nondiscrimination statutes, meaningful access would extend to people who cannot read and understand what is read; thus, the need to include outreach to low-literate populations as well.
 This report documents "best practices" in identifying and engaging low-literacy and limited-English-proficiency populations in transportation decisionmaking.

-- Public Involvement Techniques for Transportation Decision-Making
+- Public Involvement Techniques for Transportation Decision-Making New: 6/24/2015

 - Public Involvement Techniques

 This is a reference that provides a wide variety of public involvement techniques to transportation agencies.
 It includes the 14 techniques originally published in Innovations in Public Involvement for Transportation Planning (1996).
 Additionally included are new techniques for working with community-based organizations, using electronic media and reaching out to ethnic, minority and low-income groups and people with disabilities.
 This publication is organized in four chapters with subsections grouping techniques thematically by function.
 Each chapter ends with a final subsection called "Taking Initial Steps."